agrc/gis.utah.gov/_posts/2021-08-31-2020-census-redistricting-data.md

 You can find more information on this data, including how to access it, on the UGRC [2020 Census data page](https://gis.utah.gov/data/demographic/census/#2020Census).

-If you have any questions about the data or the processes used, please reach out to Bert Granberg or Greg Bunce.
+If you have any questions about the data or the processes used, please reach out to Bert Granberg (bgranberg@wfrc.org) or Greg Bunce (gbunce@utah.gov).